uzairleo/nasa_apod_app/README.md

 # NASA APOD Viewer

 NASA APOD is a Flutter application that displays NASA's Astronomy Picture of the Day (APOD).
-This app allows users to browse through the APODs, view details, search by title or date, and supports offline access with caching .
+This app allows users to browse through the APODs, view details, search by title, and supports offline access with caching.

 ## Features

+- 👨‍💻 TDD with Clean Architecture and MVVM approach

-- View the latest APODs with title, date, and image
+- 🌠 View the latest APODs with title, date, and image

-- Search APODs by title or date
+- 🔍 Search APODs by title

-- Offline access with caching of the first 10 APODs

-- Pagination and pull-to-refresh functionality
+- 📄 Pagination and pull-to-refresh functionality

-- User-friendly messages for empty states

-- State management using GetX
+- 🧩 State management using GetX

-- Dependency injection with GetIt
+- 🗃️ Dependency injection with GetIt

+- 📡 Offline access with caching of APODs

+- 👍 User-friendly experience for error states)

 ## Purpose

-This project was developed as a technical assessment for CloudWalk.
-It demonstrates the use of various Flutter development practices, including state management, API integration, and offline support.
+This project was developed by [uzairleo](https://uzairleo.tech/) as a technical assessment for CloudWalk.
+It demonstrates the use of various Flutter development practices, including Test-driven development with MVVM & state management, API integration, and offline support.

 ## Getting Started